 Before you can start with any renovations, you’ll need to clear the yard from debris it has accumulated over the years.
 Yard waste removal can be done with the right tools, or you can hire someone to do it.
 Once removed, biodegradable waste and non-biodegradable waste should be segregated for proper waste disposal.
 If you have old appliances or products littering the yard or stored in the shed, instead of sending them to the landfill, donate what you can.
 Other people may still have some use for your products or they may be able to repair or refurbish them.

 Use recycled pots and cans to plant your flowery shrubs or ornamental plants.
 Don’t buy new ones, instead use the containers you typically found in any home—used cans, old clay pots, and beaten plastic pails.
 Don’t limit yourself to ornamental plants; make your own edible vegetable garden and reduce your market visits.
 You’ll be eating organic products and saving on market bills, as well.
 You can also install a fruit tree netting system and plant fruit trees around the yard to serve as natural fence and shade.
 To grow your own seedlings, use recycled tissue paper inner cores.
 The paper core can absorb and retain water, essential for the growing seedling.
+If you have other trees in the way that don’t let you plant the trees that you actually want consider hiring tree removal services.

 Don’t use pesticides and fertilizers on your garden.
 Instead, make a compost heap and use that to fertilize your garden.
 Instead of using commercial mulch, make your DIY mulch using old newspapers.
 Mulching or the application of mulch on the top layer of the soil preserves soil moisture.
 For natural weed killer, apply mulch on weed-prone areas.
 Use organic and all-natural pesticides.
 A bit of peppered water can reduce worms and bugs on your vegetable patch.
 Dissolve some in a spray bottle and use a spray nozzle with bigger holes.